School without Barriers

 Students and Graduates

-A total of 235 students took part in the programme; among them 147 students have already completed the full course of their studies successfully and 1 student received the “PhDr.” degree.
+A total of 360 students took part in the programme; among them 270 students have already completed the full course of their studies successfully.

-A total of 8 students studied abroad at universities in the EU within the framework of the Erasmus programme; 2 students took part in internships abroad.
+They also study abroad at universities in the EU within the framework of the Erasmus programme and take part in internships abroad.

 Between 2007 and 2014 MUP implemented projects aimed at employment of persons with disabilities (co-financed by the European Social Fund); several MUP students took part in these programmes.
 Following the conclusion of the programme, some of its participants continue to be employed at MUP and other organisations (Kapsch, Siemens, VZP, Komerční banka etc.) The purpose of these projects was to facilitate access to the labour market for young persons with physical disabilities.